cncf/wg-serverless/workflow/spec/spec.md

 The waitForCompletion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.

-Each sub-workflow receives a copy of the SubFlow state's input data.
+Each sub-workflow receives the same copy of the SubFlow state's data input.
 If waitForCompletion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
 If this property is set to false, data access to parent's workflow should not be allowed.